Molly White (writer): Cryptocurrency criticism

 White's Twitter thread on flaws in the proposed cryptocurrency project Cryptoland went viral and led to large-scale ridicule of the now-inactive project.
 In early 2022, she proposed that the Wikimedia Foundation cease accepting cryptocurrency donations, which she argued were associated with predatory technologies and no longer ethical.
 Following a community vote with majority support among participating Wikipedia editors, the Foundation adopted her proposal in May 2022.
 She also sees privacy and harassment implications with having an individual's entire transaction history permanently available and accessible to the public via blockchain, and has been surprised by how few companies consider vectors for abuse.
 According to White, "Any time you're talking about taking user-generated content and putting it into immutable storage, you're going to have really serious problems."
 She holds that crypto has not democratized the web but has exacerbated inequalities, stating that Web3 technologies have actually re-centralized power under the control of a few wealthy investors, many of whom are already very influential in shaping the current web tech landscape, according to White.
 She also says that positive use cases for the technology have largely consisted of situations in which "any replacement is better than what exists", such as sending funds to people struggling to live in sanctioned states.

 White has called for federal regulation of the crypto industry.
 She signed a June 2022 letter to the U.S. Congress with 25 other technologists urging regulation.
 The letter states, in part, that blockchain technology is "poorly suited for just about every purpose currently touted as a present or potential source of public benefit."
 White opposed a cryptocurrency regulatory proposal by Senators Kirsten Gillibrand and Cynthia Lummis for its leniency on the industry.
-Cryptocurrencies are treated as consumer investments, more like a security than a commodity, she argued, and should be handled by the U.S. Securities and Exchange Commission, not the Commodity Futures Trading Commission.
+She argued cryptocurrencies are treated as consumer investments, more like a security than a commodity, and should be handled by the U.S. Securities and Exchange Commission, not the Commodity Futures Trading Commission.

-Following the collapse of cryptocurrency exchange FTX in late 2022, mainstream reporting grew more critical of crypto projects, but White continued see substantial interest in her site into 2023 to continue with it.
-As the tech industry shifted from blockchain to artificial intelligence as its next favorable trend, White held these cycles of hype required responsible coverage from journalists who probe how a technology works in practice and challenge how its proponents claim the technology works.
+At a March 2023 SXSW talk, White claimed that the tech industry's shift to artificial intelligence displayed a similar pattern of hype and uncritical media coverage as happened with blockchain technology.

+In 2024, White's Follow the Crypto project tracked political donations from the crypto industry.
+White and advocacy group Public Citizen filed a campaign finance complaint with the Federal Election Commission against Coinbase in August 2024, alleging that a $25 million donation to a super PAC was in violation of laws affecting federal contractors.

+In her assessment of the October 10, 2025, flash crash liquidation event, White said the meltdown serves as a reminder of "just how quickly crypto markets can unravel when an abrupt shock pierces the euphoria ...", predicting that "As crypto grows more interconnected with mainstream finance, future crashes will reach far more widely."